SomeBottle/O/README.md

 # O
 O. Just use for Storage.

+-SomeBottle